whitnessme/whitnessme/README.md

-- 👋 Hi, I’m @whitnessme
+- 👋 Hi, I’m Whit Minson!
 - 👀 I’m interested in ... in almost everything
-- 🌱 I’m currently working on my first project!
+- 🌱 I’m currently working on my capstone project for App Academy!
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... whitnessprints@gmail.com

 <!---
 whitnessme/whitnessme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.